 While the last day to file is April 30th, the first day to file is much earlier.
 The CRA started accepting returns on February 26th of last year, and you can expect the first day to file around the same time this year.

 Whether you think you owe taxes or not, early filing has benefits.
 If you owe taxes, early filing will give you enough time to have your return assessed well before the April 30th deadline.
 If you don’t owe money, early filing will result in your refund reaching your bank account sooner.
 Winning!

 If you’re old school, there is always the option to send in forms by snail mail.
 But why not take the easier route and file your tax return with the CRA by Internet?

 There are two options: NETFILE or EFILE.
-NETFILE is set up for individuals who prepare their own tax return using computer software like SimpleTax or TurboTax.
+NETFILE is set up for individuals who prepare their own tax return using computer software like TurboTax.
 Once complete, just click a button and the software sends the completed return electronically to the CRA.
 Simple!

 In contrast, the EFILE option is geared for those who have had their tax return prepared by a professional tax preparer (like an accountant or tax preparation service).
 The company then sends the completed tax return to the CRA electronically on your behalf.

 Do You Need to File Taxes in Canada 2019?

 Technically, you only have to file your taxes if you owe money to the government.
 That said, it’s still good practice to file your taxes every year for two main reasons.

 First, if you don’t owe money, there’s a chance you’ll receive a refund from the government.
 This money can be put to good use bettering your finances.